-The project is a partnership bid with seven partners: Wythenshawe Community Housing Group, EMERGE/Fareshare Greater Manchester, The Manchester College, University Hospital South Manchester (Wythenshawe Hospital), Wythenshawe Forum Trust and Manchester City Council.
+The project is a partnership bid with six partners: Wythenshawe Community Housing Group, LTE Group T/A The Manchester College, Manchester University NHS Foundation Trust , Wythenshawe Forum Trust and Manchester City Council.

 The Partnership is a not-for-profit, unincorporated group of businesses/organisations who have come together to support and facilitate the delivery of the Real Food Wythenshawe programme.

-This Partnership is developed as a sub-group of the Real Lives Wythenshawe campaign and will provide high-level governance for the project.
-The stability and scope of the existing partnership and its networks across the community, voluntary, public and private sectors provide an excellent base for the project.
+This Partnership provides high-level governance for the project.
+The stability and scope of the Partnership and its networks across the community, voluntary, public and private sectors provide an excellent base for the project.

 As overall lead for the project, Wythenshawe Community Housing Group (WCHG) are responsible for the financial and other reporting aspects of the programme.
-They staff the project with the Programme Manager and three theme co-ordinators and lead on Flagship 2: Green Spaces to Growing Places and Flagship 3: Mapping and Harvesting Abundance.
+They manage the staff with the Programme Manager overseeing the day to day management of the project.

-Wythenshawe Campus of Manchester College was opened in 2010 and offers a wide range of courses for school leavers and adults, including construction, horticulture, catering and science for a growing number of school leavers and adults.
-The Manchester College has demonstrable commitment to sustainability, incorporating it throughout its teaching and learning.
-The college leads on Flagship 1: The Sustainable Indoor Growing System.
+The Wythenshawe Campus of Manchester College opened in 2010 and offers a wide range of courses, including construction, and catering for a growing number of school leavers and adults.

 Real Food Wythenshawe manage the Geodome, a sustainable indoor growing system sited at the Wythenshawe campus on Brownley Road.
 The College continues to support the work of the Geodome which benefits students of the college in addition to other members of the community.